YanivDorGalron/easysweeps/README.md

 # EasySweeps

-A command-line tool I created for automating Weights & Biases sweeps across multiple GPUs.
+A command-line tool created for automating Weights & Biases sweeps across multiple GPUs.
 Made by [Yaniv Galron](https://github.com/YanivDorGalron) with the help of [Hadar Sinai](https://github.com/hadarsi320) and [Ron Tohar](https://github.com/rontohar1).

 ⭐ Starring the repository would be greatly appreciated! ⭐